-But with the security over, you enter the area high up on top of stairs, giving you a clear view of the wall below.
+But with security over, you enter the area high up on top of stairs, giving you a clear view of the wall below.
 And what shall I say.
 It is one of those sights that sends shivers down your spine, regardless of your believe.

-The Western Wall is the holiest place for Jews to come and pray, so to ensure we behave appropriately we had done our homework and checked upfront how to dress for a visit to the Western Wall.
+The Western Wall is the holiest place for Jews to come and pray.
+To ensure we behave appropriately we had done our homework and checked upfront how to dress for a visit to the Western Wall.

 The rules for tourists seemed clear: As a woman dress modestly with your collar bone covered, sleeves down to your elbow, do not wear trousers and have your skirt hem below your knees.
 As a man wear long trousers, no shorts and no sleeveless tops.

-And I must say, although you could see the occasional tourist in jeans or short sleeves, overall everyone actually approaching the wall seemed to obey those rules and was dressed appropriately.
+Although you could see the occasional tourist in jeans or short sleeves, overall everyone approaching the wall seemed to obey those rules and dress appropriately.

 The Western Wall is divided in two parts.
 One praying area for men and one for women.

 We walked down, approached the wall and said a silent prayer.
 And neither of us could really help it.
 Standing there in front of the wall, tears kept rolling down our cheeks.

-Unfortunately we forgot to bring a little note to stick into the wall (and didn’t have pen and paper on us), but as we stood there, we could see all the little pieces of paper cramped into the cracks of the wall.
-But learn from our mistake.
-When you visit the Western Wall, make sure you write your wishes and prayers onto a piece of paper before and place it in the wall.
+Unfortunately, we forgot to bring a little note to stick into the wall (and didn’t have pen and paper on us).
+As we stood there, we could see all the little pieces of paper cramped into the cracks of the wall.
+Learn from our mistake.
+When you visit the Western Wall, make sure you write your wishes and prayers onto a piece of paper beforehand and place it in the wall.

 Once we managed to compose ourselves, we headed back to our clients and continued our tour of the Old City of Jerusalem in two hours.
-As we walked up another set of stairs to exit the Western Wall area, we got a view of the Temple Mount and the Dome of the Rock with its golden roof.
+As we walked up another set of stairs to exit the Western Wall area, we got a view of Temple Mount and the Dome of the Rock with its golden roof.